FDelporte/FXGLSystemMonitoring/blog.md

 psutil"
 library.
 Of course the same could be done with Java, but let's embrace Python for once ;-)

-### Extra dependencies
+### Extra Dependencies

-If you started from the default Raspberry Pi OS, Python is already installed, we only need to add two extra libraries with the pip-command to send data to the queue (with paho) and get device status info (with psutil).
+If you started from the default Raspberry Pi OS, Python is already installed.
+So we only need to add two extra libraries with the pip-command to send data to the queue (with paho) and get device status info (with psutil).

 ```